Tasqu/gg-smr-representatives/README.md

 Please refer to their respective installation instructions for how to set each component up.
 Note that the NE-model runs in its own python environment, which we don't need.
-For the included scripts, I recommend using the `tsam_env` as a basis, while installing `GAMS transfer ` into that environment.
+For the included scripts, I recommend using the `tsam_env` from the [TSAM](https://github.com/FZJ-IEK3-VSA/tsam) installation instructions as a basis, and adding `GAMS transfer` into that environment.
+The [`ipykernel` package](https://pypi.org/project/ipykernel/) also needs to be installed in that enviroment to run the included Jupyter notebooks.

+## Use

+The scripts for processing the representative periods are written as Jupyter notebooks.
+For the representative period aggregation proper, refer to the `representative-period-processing.ipynb`, while `aggregation-testing.ipynb` is a simpler example I used when initially testing TSAM and its suitability for this purpose.

 ## Licence

+Copyright (c) 2025 Topi Rasku and VTT Technical Research Centre of Finland Ltd.

 All rights reserved (for now).